Jack Frost (1997 film): Production

+Development

 Writer Michael Cooney first got the idea for Jack Frosts story in 1989.
 Cooney, along with co-writer Jeremy Paige and producer Vicki Slotnick, stayed in a cabin one time up in Big Bear Lake.
 They built a snowman in the backyard, which Slotnick found creepy at night as it was outside her window, leaving her unable to sleep.
 Shortly after Cooney and Paige started talking about making a film about a killer snowman.
 Terminator 2: Judgment Day had released at the time and had digital special effects, so Cooney thought about a killer that was made of all the elements of water, including snow, ice and steam.
 The original script, inspired by The Abyss (with its Industrial Light & Magic-animated water creature) and Shocker (with its concept of an executed serial killer seeking vengeance by transformation), began with the action taking place in a small town and then in a skyscraper in Denver.
 When Cooney first wrote the script, he and Paige were thinking that Jack Frost would be a big budget film with all the effects.
-The film was planned to have a $25-30 million budget and be directed by Renny Harlin.
-However, when Harlin's then-wife Geena Davis read the script, she called it "the worst thing [she'd] ever read" and rejected it.
+The film was planned to have a $25-30 million budget and be directed by Renny Harlin, but was rejected by Harlin's then-wife Geena Davis.

 In 1992, Prism Entertainment asked Paige and Slotnick if they could do the film for under a million dollars.
 Since they could not afford a director, Slotnick suggested that Cooney direct the film.
 Their script was full of special effects that were unable to be achieved on the film's extremely low budget, for which they had to improve the script.
-During pre-production, they still thought that they could make "quite a nasty horror movie" with "a bunch of good kills".
+During pre-production, they still thought that they could make "quite a nasty horror movie".
 They then saw the snowman, which led to the script being rewritten.

-Cooney, Paige and Slotnick spent $50,000 at a company that was supposed to make multiple versions of Jack Frost, but they only made one immobile 8-foot-tall snowman, which the crew had to embrace.
-It was made from three balls of foam.
-The snowman was created by a team of artists led by makeup artist Screaming Mad George.
+Casting

+Cooney, Paige and Slotnick (along with Lisa Bankert) cast Christopher Allport in the lead role as Sam Tiler.
+Other actors and actresses cast for the film included Shannon Elizabeth in her screen debut as Jill Metzner, Stephen Mendel as Agent Manners, F. William Parker as Paul Davrow, Eileen Seeley as Anne Tiler, Darren O. Campbell as Tommy Davrow, and Scott MacDonald as Jack Frost.
+MacDonald was allowed to come up with various one-liners when doing Jack's voice in post-production.
+Cooney himself provided the voice of the man who tells the story of Jack Frost over the opening credits, while actress Marsha Clark did the voice of the little girl.
+Stunt coordinator Kurt Bryant played the tanker driver at the beginning of the film.